Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

    Ctrl-clicking when the active element is a bone.

-If the active element is a *bone*
+If the active element is a *bone*:

-- the new bone's root is placed on the active bone's tip
+- The new bone's root is placed on the active bone's tip.
-- the new bone is parented and connected to the active bone (check the Outliner in Fig. :ref:`fig-rig-bone-active-tip`).
+- The new bone is parented and connected to the active bone (check the Outliner in Fig. :ref:`fig-rig-bone-active-tip`).

 .. _fig-rig-bone-active-tip: